Sun Life Financial Disability Insurance (formerly Assurant)

 - Activities of daily living: Sun Life offers an Activities of Daily Living Benefit, which increases disability income in the event of a severe disability, in order to supplement the costs that claimants frequently incur.

-Sun Life Financial Disability Insurance (formerly Assurant) Company Profile
+Sun Life Financial Disability Insurance (formerly Assurant) Company Information

 - Company Name: